-You don't necessarilyneed to bring a computer–more than 200 computers are available to you in public labs around campus, many of them open 24/7.
-But if you do plan to bring a computer with you, the following are some recommendations and things to consider.
+You don't necessarily need to bring a computer.
+More than 200 computers are available to you in public labs around campus, many of them open 24/7.
+However, if you'd like to bring a computer with you, consider the following:

 What to Bring